 "Organic loading rate" means the biodegradable fraction of chemical oxygen demand (BOD, biodegradable fats, oils, and grease and volatile solids) delivered to a treatment component in a specified time interval expressed as mass per time or area; examples include pounds per day, pounds per cubic foot per day (pretreatment), or pounds per square foot per day (infiltrative surface or pretreatment).
 For a typical residential system, these regulations assume that biochemical loading (BOD5) equals organic loading.

 "Owner" means the Commonwealth or any of its political subdivisions, including sanitary districts, sanitation district commissions and authorities, or any individual, any group of individuals acting individually or as a group, or any public or private institution, corporation, company, partnership, firm, or association that owns or proposes to own a sewerage system or treatment works.

+“Permeability limiting feature” means any soil horizon, layer, feature, etc., that is less permeable than the infiltrative surfaces higher in the soil profile

 "pH" means the measure of the acid or base quality of water that is the negative log of the hydrogen ion concentration.